Francis & Harriet Iglehart Professor of Law and

-Professor Pinard serves on the board of directors for the Jobs Opportunities Task Force (Baltimore) and the advisory committee of the Prisoner Reentry Institute at John Jay College of Criminal Justice.
-He is a former board member of the Public Justice Center (Baltimore) and former advisory committee member of the Maryland Reentry Partnership.
-He has served as chair of the Maryland State Bar Association’s Legal Education and Bar Admission’s Committee.
+Professor Pinard serves on the board of directors for the Jobs Opportunities Task Force (Baltimore) and the Advisory Council of the Public Justice Center (Baltimore).
+He has served as a board member of the Public Justice Center, an advisory committee member of the Maryland Reentry Partnership, an advisory committee member of the Prisoner Reentry Institute at John Jay College of Criminal Justice, and as chair of the Maryland State Bar Association’s Legal Education and Bar Admission’s Committee.

 In 2011, Professor Pinard was honored as a Champion of Change by the White House for his work on behalf of individuals with criminal records.
-In 2008, he was awarded the Shanara Gilbert Award by the Clinical Section of the Association of American Law School as an emerging clinical law professor committed to teaching and achieving social justice.
+In 2008, he received the Shanara Gilbert Award from the Clinical Section of the Association of American Law School as an emerging clinical law professor committed to teaching and achieving social justice.

 Collateral Consequences of Criminal Convictions: Confronting Issues of Race and Dignity, 85 New York University Law Review 457 (2010).
 [Full Text]

-Reflections and Perspectives on Reentry and Collateral Consequences, 100 J. Criminal Law & Criminology 1213 (2010).
+Reflections and Perspectives on Reentry and Collateral Consequences, 100 Journal of Criminal Law & Criminology 1213 (2010).
 [Full Text]

 A Reentry-Centered Vision of Criminal Justice, 20 Federal Sentencing Reporter 103 (2007).
 [Full Text]